rickibeckless/StudyGo_V3/README.md

 The following **optional** features are implemented:

-- [ ] An additional page shows all possible `Events` that the user can sort and filter by `Location`
+- [X] An additional page shows all possible `Events` that the user can sort and filter by `Location`
 - [ ] `Events` display a countdown showing the time remaining before that event and appears with different formatting when the event has passed

 The following **additional** features are implemented:

-- [ ] List anything else that you added to improve the site's functionality!
+- [X] Users can filter classes and search for class names on the class page.

 ## Video Walkthrough